25-06 vs. 30-06: Is the 30-06 Overrated?

 Trajectory

-The trajectory is a bullet's flight path to its target measured in inches of bullet drop.
-As a bullet travels downrange, it is constantly being pulled down thanks to gravity.
-A flat trajectory is preferred for long-range shooting.
+A bullet's trajectory is the path it takes to its target, measured in inches of drop.
+As a bullet travels downrange, it is constantly being pulled down thanks to gravity; the faster it travels, the less time it gives gravity to pull it downward over any given distance.
+A flat trajectory is preferable for long-range shooting, as it requires the shooter to make fewer adjustments to compensate for gravity.

 This section is a draw.